pierrebaudot/infotopopy/docs/basic_methods.rst

 The tuple maximal :math:`I_4` (framed in red) only display a weak correlation, as expected from the low :math:`I_4` value.
 However the tuple with minimal :math:`I_4` (5,6,7,8) displays an impressive correlation structure taking the form of a 3 dimensional hyperplane (sligtly curved indeed).
 Looking at projections on 2 dimensional subpaces as shown on the 3 plots on the right we see that the subspace corresponding to the tuples (5,6) and (7,8) is higly "correlated" while  (6,7) and (5,7) are highly "random".
-Indeed, both tuples (5,6) and (7,8) obtains the maximum pairwise mutual information.
+Indeed, the tuples (5,6), (7,8) and (6,8) obtain the maximum pairwise mutual information.
 This phenomena of information negativity is known in neuroscience as synergy since the work of `Brenner et al <https://arxiv.org/abs/physics/9902067>`_.
-The fact that the 4-tuplet (5,6,7,8) have minimal and not maximal :math:`I_4` provides us important additional information that cannot be deduced form the pairwise :math:`I_2` (e.g the fact that (5,6) and (7,8) have maximum :math:`I_2`): the fact that the variables 5 and 6 do not untertain causal relationship but have a common cause (another, possibly joint, variable).
-The same applies to the variables 7 and 8.
+The fact that the 4-tuplet (5,6,7,8) have minimal and not maximal :math:`I_4` provides us important additional information that cannot be deduced form the pairwise :math:`I_2` (e.g the fact that (5,6) and (7,8) have maximum :math:`I_2`): the fact that the pair of variables  (5,6) and (7,8) and (6,8) untertain causal relationship but have a common cause (another, possibly joint, variable).
+More precisely we can infer the following causal scheme:
+:math:`5 \rightarrow 6   \leftrightarrow 8  \leftarrow 7`  (with an ambiguity in the causal dierction between 6 and 8 that could be disambiguated by having a look in the higher dimension 5, and an ambiguity in the global flow, all the arrows could be reversed, that could be desambiguated by looking at lower dimensions).
 This is indeed equivalent to strong transfer entropy (or conditional mutual information, see `Schreiber <https://arxiv.org/abs/nlin/0001042>`_) but applied here in a general context without time series structure assumption.
 Transfer entropy is well known to generalize Granger causality to non-linear cases
 (see `Barnet et al <https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.103.238701>`_).
 The classical example of a common causal variable is given   by: "as ice cream sales increase, the rate of drowning deaths increases sharply.": both are correlated but none of each causes the other.
 A section in "how_infotopo_works" is dedicated to a more complete study and explanation of these statistical interactions.
 The gene expression study of `Tapia et al. <https://www.nature.com/articles/s41598-018-31765-z>`_ provides further examples of strong positive k-tuplet, e.g of statistical interactions without common cause, or more simply causal chains (e.g metabolic chains).
+The possiblity to extract causal relation from information structures, :math:`I_k` landscape, is better illustrated by analysing the
+`LUCAS0 Medical diagnosis dataset <http://www.causality.inf.ethz.ch/data/LUCAS.html>`_ sympathicaly proposed by the `Causality Challenge #1: Causation and Prediction <http://www.causality.inf.ethz.ch/challenge.php?page=datasets>`_ .
+It can be acheived by setting the variable dataset_type == 4 in the main of the python script after dowloading the csv at the previous link.
+In this synthetic training example the 3 variables "smoking", "genetics" and "lung cancer" (1,5,12) are among the minimal :math:`I_3` while they were designed  to exemplify the causal structure math:`1 \rightarrow 12 \leftarrow 5`.

 Information Networks